geoffreylitt/homepage/source/articles/2024-12-22-making-programming-more-fun-with-an-ai-generated-debugger.html.md

 ![](/images/article_images/debugger/debugger-annotated.png)

-Claude wasn't perfect—it did get stuck one time when I asked it to add a flamegraph view.
+Claude wasn't perfect—it did get stuck one time when I asked it to add a [flamegraph](https://www.brendangregg.com/flamegraphs.html) view of the stack trace changing over time.
 Perhaps I could have prodded it into building this better, or even resorted to building it myself.
 But instead I just decided to abandon that idea and carry on. **AI development works well when your requirements are flexible** and you're OK changing course to work within the current limits of the model.

 Overall, **it felt incredible that it only took seconds to go from noticing something I wanted in my debugger to having it there in the UI.** The AI support let me stay in flow the whole time; I was free to think about interpreter code and not debug tool code.
 I had a yak-shaving intern at my disposal.